tonyrog/dloader/README.md

     Nif = filename:join(code:priv_dir(cl), "cl_nif"),
     erlang:load_nif(Nif, 0).

-must be changed to
+is changed to

    {ok,Nif} = dloader:cache_nif(code:priv_dir(cl), "cl_nif"),
    erlang:load_nif(Nif, 0).

 # Cross compiled drivers and nifs

-Cross compiled nifs and drivers should be stored in sub directories under the path used to locate the driver or nif.
-This means that if for example code:priv_dir(cl) is passed to dloader:cache_nif then the directory code:priv_dir(cl) / erlang:system_info(system_architecture) is searched before code:priv_dir(cl) in the boot server.
+Cross compiled drivers and nifs may be stored in sub directories under the path used to locate the driver or nif. dloader will check for the driver or nif firstly in the path with the system_architecuture name appended to name that is filename:join(Path, erlang:system\_info(system\_architecture) before checking the path.

 ## Starting the boot server